- For Intended Parents

 Have no fear, an in-depth interview with an all-star surrogate is here.
 Today were are taking a deeper look into various aspects of being a surrogate mother.
 There’s the good, the euphoric, and also the reality of being a surrogate mother for a wonderful set of parents who can’t conceive on their own.

-Today’s interview with Shoshannah Ingersoll is an insider’s look on this incredible journey to help someone in need:
+Today’s interview with Shoshannah Langlois is an insider’s look on this incredible journey to help someone in need:

 Hi Shoshannah!
 Let’s jump right in: how many times have you been a surrogate mother?